Vocco/aoc_2015/docs/day01/user_guide.md

 - `floorfinder.py`:
   - Main entry point for the program.
 Handles argument parsing, calls supporting modules, and outputs results.
 - `floordirections.py`:
-  - Contains the logic to validate and analyze the direction sequence.
+  - Contains the logic to:
+    - Validate the direction sequence.
+    - Compute the **final floor**.
+    - Determine the **position of the first instruction leading to a basement floor**, if applicable.
 - `fileinputhandler.py`:
   - Manages file reading with robust error handling.
 - `outputhandler.py`: